PetruMariuta/Tensorflow-model-using-an-existing-dataset-and-Keras/README.md

 # Tensorflow-model-using-an-existing-dataset-and-Keras

+This program:
+ - loads a prebuilt dataset (MNIST)
-This program  trains a machine learning model using the MNIST database of handwritten digits, using the Keras API.
+ -Builds a neural network machine learning model that classifies images -trains a machine learning model using the MNIST database of handwritten digits, using the Keras API -Evaluate the accuracy of the model by returning the probability model

 - the MNIST dataset is loaded and then prepared, converted to the sample data from integers to floating-point numbers